Kyle-Pu/Mathematics/README.md

 # Mathematics
 Creating a HUGE math library coded in Java!
 Great for both new and experienced developers.
 All math levels are welcome!!!

-# NOTICE: THIS REPO IS NO LONGER UNDER ACTIVE MODERATION AS OF JULY 14TH, 2020

 [![Open Source Helpers](https://www.codetriage.com/kyle-p/mathematics/badges/users.svg)](https://www.codetriage.com/kyle-p/mathematics)
 Feel free to subscribe to our contribution stream on CodeTriage!